clearlinux/telemetrics-client/README.md

   telemprobd listens on for connections from the probes
 * spool_dir: This config option is related to spooling.
-If the daemon is not able to send the telemetry records to the backend server due to reasons such as the network availability, then it stores the records in a spool directory.
+If the daemon is not able to send the telemetry records to the backend server due to reasons such as network unavailability, then it stores the records in a spool directory.
   This option specifies that path of the spool directory.
 This directory should be owned by the same user that the daemon is running as.